 Can Guinea Pigs Eat Zucchini Flowers?

-There is definitely no harm on guinea pigs feeding on zucchini flowers since the flowers have lots of nutrients like beta carotene antioxidants and vitamin C, suitable for their health.
+There is no harm to guinea pigs feeding on zucchini flowers since the flowers have lots of nutrients like beta carotene antioxidants and vitamin C, suitable for their health.

 Yes, guinea pigs will enjoy feasting on zucchini leaves because of their soft texture.